-And the risk for fertility problems increases with the number of cigarettes that are smoked daily.
+That's huge.
+And the risk for fertility issues increases with the number of cigarettes that are smoked daily.

 Unfortunately, it doesn’t just affect the women who smoke by choice.

-While to a lesser extent, if you’re regularly exposed to secondhand smoke, this can still impact your fertility.
+While to a lesser extent, if you’re regularly exposed to secondhand smoke, this can still lead to decreased fertility.

 Smoking also damages the genetic material in eggs, causing them to be abnormal.

-When eggs are abnormal, they are less likely to become fertilised with sperm or implant on the uterus - both of which you need to achieve a natural pregnancy.
+When eggs are abnormal, they are less likely to become fertilised with sperm or implant in the uterus, both of which you need to achieve a natural pregnancy.

-If you do become pregnant, smoking is more likely to take its toll on these pregnancies — with studies showing women who smoke have higher rates of miscarriage, still births, premature labour, ectopic pregnancies and children with birth defects .
+If you do become pregnant, smoking is more likely to take its toll on these pregnancies — with studies showing that women who smoke have higher rates of miscarriage, stillbirths, premature labour, ectopic pregnancies, and children with birth defects .

-Studies have also shown that menopause occurs one to four years earlier in women who smoke, compared with non-smokers .
+Studies have also shown that menopause occurs 1-4 years earlier in women who smoke, compared with non-smokers .

-Fertility treatments like IVF (In vitro fertilisation) seem like the magic winning fertility formula.
-Unfortunately, that’s not the case.
-IVF relies on you having at least one healthy egg.
+Fertility treatments like IVF (in vitro fertilisation) seem like the magic-winning fertility formula.
+Unfortunately, that’s not the case, as IVF relies on you having at least 1 healthy egg.

-Studies have shown that the success rates for IVF decreased by ~40% compared to non-smokers .
+Smoking makes this process even harder, and studies have shown that the success rates for IVF decreased by around 40% compared to non-smokers .